 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-In the gas chromatography process, there are two general phases, the mobile phase and the stationary phase.
-Mobile regards a carrier gas, often an unreactive or inert gas.
-Helium is the standard choice for most devices.
-Stationary refers to a microscopic layer of polymer or liquid that is set on an inert support inside tubing which is generally made of glass or metal.
-The gases that are analyzed react with the walls of the stationary-phase coated column.
-This causes each individual compound to elute at different times.
-Elution refers to the extracting of a material from another.
-This elution is referred to as the retention time of the compound, and comparing these times provides helpful data that makes the GC analytically useful.
+Gas analysis occurs after the gasses react with the walls of the stationary-phase coated column, which causes each individual compound to elute at different times.
+In GC, elution refers to the extracting of a material from another.
+This elution is referred to as the retention time of the compound, and comparing these times provides helpful data that makes GC analysis so useful.

 Methods, Benefits, & Aerograph Machine Cost